Medicare Savings Program

 The Medicare Saving Program (MSP) helps people with limited income pay for their Medicare premium(s).
 Medicare provides access to health care for millions of senior citizens and people with disabilities.
 Congress started the Medicare Savings Program to protect low-income seniors and people with disabilities from the significant and growing costs to maintain Medicare coverage.

 Individuals who are enrolled in Medicare Hospital Insurance (Part A) may be placed in one of four groups if they meet the program eligibility requirements.
 Eligible individuals receive help with the payment of their Medicare premiums (Part B) and all or part of their Medicare Prescription Drug Plan (Part D).
-In some cases, Medicare part A deductibles and co-payments are covered.
+In some cases, the Medicare part A premium, deductibles and co-payments are covered.

 Eligibility rules for each program differs.
 Click the program name for more information.
 The Medicare Savings Program groups are: